tilburgsciencehub/website/content/topics/Analyze/tests/test-assumptions/serial-correlation.md

 {{% /example %}}

-Adressing serial correlation is crucial as it can affect model outcomes, potentially resulting in misleading standard errors estimated for the OLS coefficients.
+Addressing serial correlation is crucial as it can affect model outcomes, potentially resulting in misleading standard errors estimated for the OLS coefficients.
 In this article, we will explore various methods for testing serial correlation in your data using simple R code examples.
 Additionally, we will discuss potential solutions to mitigate the impact of serial correlation.

 ## What is serial correlation?